Spencehiko/vue-playground/README.md

 # Vue Playground

 Hi!
 In this project I try to develop simple apps with **Vue, Typescript, Pinia, Tailwind CSS, Vite** to learn and improve myself.
+I developed simple apps such as **Todo App, Shopping List App, News App**.

 If you want to try it out you can simply click **Code > Copy Icon** and go to your Terminal/Cmd etc.